googleapis/google-cloud-java/README.md

 ```java
 LoggingHandler.addHandler(LOGGER, new LoggingHandler());
 ```
-After that, logs generated using `LOGGER` will be also directed to Stackdriver Logging.
+After that, logs generated using `LOGGER` will be also directed to Cloud Logging.

 Notice that you can also register a `LoggingHandler` via the `logging.properties` configuration file.
 Adding, for instance, the following line: